metonym/svg-to-svelte/README.md

 More generally, this utility experiments with augmenting HTML into Svelte.

-The following icon libraries were generated using `svg-to-svelte`:
+Example icon libraries generated using `svg-to-svelte`:

-- **[svelte-octicons](https://github.com/metonym/svelte-octicons)**: GitHub octicons/icons as Svelte components

 - **[svelte-gestalt-icons](https://github.com/metonym/svelte-gestalt-icons)**: Pinterest Gestalt SVG icons as Svelte components